 Pastor, Shoal Creek Community Church

-Roy Moran is the primary leader of a church that is fully engaged in orphan care, health, and economic development for the community of Bhukwini, South Africa.
+Roy Moran is the primary leader of Shoal Creek Community Church, one that is fully engaged in orphan care, health, and economic development for the community of Bhukwini, South Africa.
 Before founding Shoal Creek, Roy was Vice President of Human Resources for the Fellowship of Christian Athletes.
 Along with his responsibilities at Shoal Creek, Roy has served as a consultant in the areas of leadership development, executive coaching, and team building with SkillPath.
 Roy is a graduate of Baylor University and Dallas Theological Seminary.
 He loves golf, his four children, and wife, Candy, in reverse order.